pwall567/textmatcher/README.md

 ### `match`

-The `match` function has two overloaded forms, both performing an exact match on one or more characters at the current `index`:
+The `match` function has three overloaded forms, both performing a match on one or more characters at the current `index`:

 - `boolean match(char ch)`: match a single character
 - `boolean match(CharSequence s)`: match a `CharSequence` (for example, a `String`)
+- `boolean match(CharPredicate test)`: match a single character using a `CharPredicate` test

 ### `matchAny`